sfdxb7/gitmcp-copier/README.md

 It searches the repository's documentation by providing a `query`.
 This is useful for specific questions.
 It uses semantic search to find the most relevant documentation.
 This mitigates the cost of a large documentation set that cannot be provided as direct context to LLMs.

 ### `fetch_url_content`:
 Fetches content from a URL that was referenced in previously retrieved documentation and converts it to markdown.
-This enables the AI assistant to access and process additional resources linked within the project documentation (especially useful for `llms.txt`).
+This enables the AI assistant to access and process additional resources linked within the project documentation (extremely handy for `llms.txt`).

+### `search_<repo-name>_code`:
+Searches code in the repository using the GitHub code search API.
+Provides results of code matching the search query, helping AI assistants find relevant implementation details and examples within the codebase.

-> Note: In the case of a generic `gitmcp.com/docs` usage, the tools are called `fetch_generic_documentation` and `search_generic_documentation`, and receive additional `owner` and `repo` arguments.
+> Note: In the case of a generic `gitmcp.com/docs` usage, the tools are called `fetch_generic_documentation`, `search_generic_code`, and `search_generic_documentation`.
+They receive additional `owner` and `repo` arguments.

 ## FAQ